fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 | YCrCb | 0,1 | True | False | False | 0.9588 |
 | YCrCb | 0,1 | False | False | False | 0 |

 Interestingly the results vary always a bit even when defining a random seed.
 I chosed YCrCb and 0,1 color channel spatial and hog features.
-Its has a little smaller feature size, but and accuracy of 99.38%.
+It has a little smaller feature size, but and accuracy of 99.38%.
 The feature vector has a length of 6600.
 The accuracy for the choosen parameters is 0.9867 for all images.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).